Anaphylaxis in Children

 The symptoms of anaphylaxis may look like other health problems.
 Always talk with your child’s healthcare provider for a diagnosis.

-How is anaphylaxis in children diagnosed?
+How is anaphylaxis diagnosed in a child?

 A doctor can often diagnose anaphylaxis based on a medical history alone.
 The healthcare provider will look at the following to make a diagnosis: